-Criterion Standard a 10% increase in turbidity when the background turbidity is more than 50 NTU Bacteria 1 To protect recreational use: E. coli organism levels must not exceed a geometric mean value of 100 CFU or MPN per 100 mL, with not more than 10 percent of all samples (or any single sample when less than ten sample points exist) obtained for calculating the geometric mean value exceeding 320 CFU or MPN per 100 mL.
+Criterion Standard Turbidity 5 Nephelometric Turbidity Units (NTU) over background when the background is 50 NTU or less; or a 10% increase in turbidity when the background turbidity is more than 50 NTU Bacteria To protect recreational use: E. coli organism levels must not exceed a geometric mean value of 100 CFU or MPN per 100 mL, with not more than 10 percent of all samples (or any single sample when less than ten sample points exist) obtained for calculating the geometric mean value exceeding 320 CFU or MPN per 100 mL.
 Other requirements: A minimum of three samples is required to calculate a geometric mean for comparison to the geometric mean criteria.
 Sample collection dates shall be well-distributed throughout the averaging period so as not to mask noncompliance periods.
 When averaging bacteria sample values for comparison to the geometric mean criteria, it is preferable to average by season.
 The averaging period of bacteria sample data shall be ninety days or less.

-1E. coli criteria are expressed as colony forming units (CFU) or most probable number (MPN) Source: Ecology 2022b
+&lt;sup>1E. coli criteria are expressed as colony forming units (CFU) or most probable number (MPN) Source: Ecology 2022b

 Section 303(d) of the Clean Water Act (CWA) requires states to identify and establish a priority ranking of waters within its boundaries that do not meet applicable water quality standards.
 When pollutants impair the water quality standards of surface water bodies, Ecology adds the water body to the Section 303(d) list of water quality-impaired waters of the State as required under Section 303(d).
 No waters within the mainstem Klickitat River from the Little Klickitat River (RM 19.8) to its headwaters at Diamond Fork, inclusive of the river reach within the project area, are listed as water quality impaired (Ecology 2022b).
 Section 303(d) also requires that states establish Total Maximum Daily Loads (TMDLs), when necessary, to achieve applicable water quality standards.
-No waters within the mainstem Klickitat River from the Little Klickitat River (RM 19.8) to its headwaters at Diamond Fork, inclusive of the river reach within the project area, are listed as water quality during some of the warmer months is periodic releases of large volumes of glacial silt from annual meltwaters and glacial outbursts on Mount Adams.
+No waters within the mainstem Klickitat River from the Little Klickitat River (RM 19.8) to its headwaters at Diamond Fork, inclusive of the river reach within the project area, require a TMDL.
+Another driver of water quality during some of the warmer months is periodic releases of large volumes of glacial silt from annual meltwaters and glacial outbursts on Mount Adams.
 These flows deliver volcanic debris and fine sediments into the major tributaries of the Klickitat River, increasing the background turbidity from the West Fork down to its confluence with the Columbia River (Watershed Professionals Network et. al. 2005).